-Of course, once your book is under contract with an established publisher, the copyright is legally assigned.
+When your book is placed under contract with an established publisher, the U.S. copyright is legally assigned by the publisher.

 How to Copyright Your Book

-If you decide you want the extra assurance, you can register a literary work online through the U. S. Electronic Copyright Office.
+If you decide you want the extra assurance of proactively copyrighting your work, you can register a literary work online through the U. S. Electronic Copyright Office.

-According to the U.S. Copyright Law, "Copyright protection is available for all unpublished works, regardless of the nationality or residence of the author."
-So, it would seem that if you are sending your work to a U.S. company, it would be protected by United States copyright law.
+According to the U.S. copyright law, "Copyright protection is available for all unpublished works, regardless of the nationality or residence of the author."
+So, if you are sending your work to an American publisher, it will be protected by American copyright law.